 - ½ tsp pepper

-- Gently mix in all the other ingredients until incorporated.
+Meanwhile, mash black beans in a large bowl.
+When the beets and rice are cooked, add those and all other ingredients to the bowl.
+Mix until incorporated.
 The mixture will be slightly sticky and have a lot of texture, not smooth.

-- Lay the burgers on a parchment lined baking sheet and bake for approx. 10 minutes at 350.
+Lay the burgers on a parchment lined baking sheet and bake for approximately 10 minutes at 350 F.

 At this point you can freeze them for future meals or fry them on the stove in a griddle pan with a little olive oil until the sides are crisp and griddle lines form on each side.
 A few minutes per side.